Did Einstein Invent the Atomic Bomb? Unraveling the Complex Truth

 The Einstein-Szilárd Letter: A Catalyst for Action

 Recognizing the potential destructive power of nuclear fission, Leo Szilárd, a Hungarian-American physicist, recognized the urgent need to alert the US government.
-He approached Einstein, understanding that Einstein's prestige and scientific authority would lend significant weight to their concerns.
+That said, he approached Einstein, understanding that Einstein's prestige and scientific authority would lend significant weight to their concerns.
 On August 2, 1939, Einstein and Szilárd co-authored a letter to President Franklin D. Roosevelt.
 This letter, famously known as the Einstein-Szilárd letter, warned of the possibility of Germany developing atomic weapons and urged the US to begin its own research program.

 The Manhattan Project: Einstein's Peripheral Role